 Why does some paid search work really well, and some does not?
 The reason is that high-performance attorneys know they need to invest in the right keywords to draw in the right people.
 Otherwise, their ads will not work.

-Additionally, their marketing companies know how to focus on what the right words, people, and website pages they need to use to convert prospects to clients.
+Additionally, their marketing companies know how to focus on the right SEO words and website pages to convert prospects into clients.
 Getting the right combination is something many attorneys miss.

 You look at most attorneys with their bland websites and bland words that everyone else uses.
 They might have a few case studies, but they do NOT include enough to inspire prospects to work with them.
 Even worse, many attorneys do NOT use any case studies or reviews.